 Call a doctor or a mental health professional if your child develops behavioral problems or signs of mental health problems.
 Signs may include:

-Routine checkups (usually once a year) allow your child's doctor to keep a close eye on your child's general health and development.
 You also can discuss any concerns you have during these appointments.
 It may help you to go with a prepared list of questions.

-Adolescents need an eye exam every 1 to 2 years.
+Children need an eye exam every 1 to 2 years.